jevko/experiments/xml.md

 ## astToXml7

 Like astToXml6, except attributes come immediately after the tag, separated by a space.
-This is the most compact encoding for data interchange.
+Out of all of the above this encoding is the most compact for data interchange.

 ```
 svg width[391] height[391] viewBox[-70.5 -70.5 391 391] xmlns[http://www.w3.org/2000/svg] xmlns:xlink[http://www.w3.org/1999/xlink][